Chemaclass/knob-mvc/README.md

 The best way to work with a team is working in one "local branch", and then when we finished our task to do a `merge --squash` on the "dev branch" for at the end have just one commit with all changes together.
 Then once tested in dev we can do a merge with master for to push all on production.

+## TODO:
+* Possibility to add widgets to sidebar
+* Integration with others Plugins
+* Improve the code.
+Always.